123212321/Social-Distancing-Boggle/README.md

 At least one player needs to be on a computer, logged into a Google account and given permission to edit the spreadsheet to press the buttons.
 Not all Google accounts will allow users to edit this type of file (for instance, my kids' accounts at school).

-Before running the code, the user must give permission for an unauthorized program to run.
-Navigating through three warning screens is required to give permission for the program to run.
-On the first one, choose 'advanced' instead of 'Back to Safety'.
-I will see if I can figure out how to get the program verified.

 Display each player's word list (optional):

 Sometimes we have trouble hearing other players read his/her word list.
 So, I created a Google Form to allow players to create a digital word list.
 Players do not press the submit button when time is up, they press the submit button when it is time to share his/her words.
 Here are directions to create a form to type in a Boggle word list:
 1. Create a Form with two fields: a Name field which takes a short answer and a Word List field which accepts a long answer.
 2. Click on the menu in the upper right corner of the screen, go to the script editor.
 Then replace the default code with shareWordList.js.
 Change the name of the code and save it.
+4. Change the URL of the Google spreadsheet with the Boggle Game in line ??.
+5. Next, follow the steps from the spreadsheet to publish this script.
-3. Finally, go into the settings (icon to the left of the Send button) and at the bottom of the General Tab, put a check in the box labeled 'Edit aftersSubmit'
+6. Finally, return to the Form editor, go into the settings (icon to the left of the Send button) and at the bottom of the General Tab, put a check in the box labeled 'Edit aftersSubmit'

 Perhaps the players can put x marks next to their words when someone else has the same word.